WojciechP/wojciechp/_skills/search.md

 ---
 title: Search
-description: Fast and intuitive search you need.
+description: Relevance Matters
 ---

-I work with [ElasticSearch] on a daily basis.
+Good old `SELECT ...
+LIKE` no longer nails it.
+The services these days are expected to have specialized search engines built in - so I integrated a few systems with [ElasticSearch], a JSON-based search engine from Amazon.

 [ElasticSearch]: https://www.elastic.co/products/elasticsearch